RedHatNordicsSA/ansible-roadshow/labs/lab-4/README.md

 ![Overview of lab environment](../../content/images/app-arch2.png)

 A role has already been written for installing Nginx with Ansible.
 The role can be found at the Ansible Galaxy site (https://galaxy.ansible.com/nginxinc/nginx/).
 [Ansible Galaxy](https://galaxy.ansible.com) is the place where roles and modules are shared.

-As always be critical when using content on the internet.
-When it comes to roles on Ansible Galaxy it's easy to do a quick review of the health of the role.
+ :thumbsup: As always be critical when using content on the internet.
+When it comes to roles on Ansible Galaxy it's easy to do a quick review of the general health of the role.

 ![Evaluate quality of content](../../content/images/nginx.png)

-Look at development activity of the role.
+ :thumbsup: Look at development activity of the role.
 Ansible Galaxy makes this evaulation easy by putting it on the front page of each role, as marked above.
 If there is not a lot of activity, there may be a risk that the role is not maintained or has not seen a lot of use.

-First we need to install the role for Nginx.
+:boom: First we need to install the role for Nginx.
 Run:

 ```
 ansible-galaxy install --roles-path=$WORK_DIR/roles nginxinc.nginx